 What Makes a Strong Password?

 Let’s take an example we used last year.
-Take a look at these four passwords I randomly generated:
+Take a look at these four passwords I created using Dashlane’s Password Generator:

 These must be strong passwords, right?
 They’re longer than 8 characters, all contain at least one lowercase letter, three contain at least one uppercase letter, and all have included at least one number.
 They pretty much satisfy all of the minimum password requirements for several websites and apps.

 However, State of the Net writer Jeff Fox argues that while these passwords may satisfy all of the minimum requirements of a strong password, they all have one thing in common: they’re using common patterns that almost all of us use to create a strong password, which ends up making them easier to guess.